internetdrew/lost-and-found-hq/README.md

 ## Introduction

-Lost & Found HQ is a platform that helps businesses streamline their lost and found operations, making it effortless to reunite customers with their missing items.
+Lost & Found HQ is a platform that helps businesses streamline their lost and found operations, making reuniting customers with their missing items effortless.

 ## Why